GunioRobot/googleplus-scraper/README.md

 Retrieve data from Google+ profiles with [NodeJS](http://nodejs.org/) and [CoffeeScript](http://jashkenas.github.com/coffee-script/).

-The technique used is called ì[web scraping](http://en.wikipedia.org/wiki/Web_scraping)î.
+The technique used is called ‚Äú[web scraping](http://en.wikipedia.org/wiki/Web_scraping)‚Äù.
 That means: If Google+ changes anything on their HTML, the script is going to fail.

 ** Note: This script is very very basic at the moment and very very beta. **